 We’ve chosen to go for a classic 3-5-2 formation given the bias towards Premier League players from the 1990s and 2000s.

 In attack Kevin Kyle of Hearts partners Wayne Rooney, who ran up £700,000 of gambling debt in 2006.
 This was mainly on dogs, horses and football, which brought to light renewed concerns over gambling culture within modern top flight football as a form of relaxation.
-It’s unlikely you’ll see him in any US casinos during Manchester United’s preseason tour there, as the players seem happy occupying themselves with FIFA online.

 The midfield is a mix of skill and grit, with an obvious choice in Paul Merson on the right, a player whose name immediately comes to mind when casinos are mentioned.
 He was one of the first players jettisoned in the Wenger reign and claims to have lost £7 million to gambling and cocaine addiction.
 Meanwhile on the other flank Matthew Etherington provides some width as a decent left winger.
 The Stoke City midfielder gambled regularly as a West Ham player until events became too much for him, and the club had to help bail him out.
 In the centre is ex-Chelsea and Barcelona player Eidur Gudjohnsen who lost £400,000 in casinos.